laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_WIP.md

 <h2>Analysis</h2>
 <h3>Who are the cilents?</h3>
 <p>There is 3 tier for the Credit Card User.
 It is Silver, Gold, and Platinum.
 Among 3 the tiers, Gold spent the most and also had the highest number of users.
-Surprising, there are 5.6% of credit card user that is below 20 years old.</p>
+Surprisingly, there are 5.6% of credit card users that is below 20 years old.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/bb6a0d8a-6bd3-445a-a0fb-d507bc3b8337">